This post may contain affiliate links. Read the full disclosure here.

-A combination of yogurt, banana, and milk leave these muffins wonderfully tender.
-Bran cereal and wheat germ are added to the batter for extra nutrition which will keep you feeling satisfied longer.
+A combination of yogurt, banana, and milk leaves these banana bran muffins wonderfully tender.
+Bran cereal and wheat germ added to the batter offer extra nutrition which will keep you feeling satisfied longer.

 These muffins will be your new favorite way to eat a healthy breakfast!

 Table of Contents

 Why this recipe works

 - You will need one very ripe banana.
 The more brown speckles, the better.
 The sugar from the banana will sweeten the muffins and be oh so full of intense banana flavor.

 - There is just a touch of sugar in these banana bran muffins but feel free to replace that with honey if you desire.
 Either way, the muffins will be delicious.

 - The yogurt adds a small boost of protein and allows the muffins to remain moist without the added fat from butter or oil.
 I used vanilla yogurt for these.
 You may even want to try plain or banana flavored yogurt.

 These muffins are ones you can feel good about eating.
 They’re sweetened with mashed bananas and a significantly reduced amount of sugar, chock-full of moisture from low-fat milk and plenty of yogurt.

 Plus, they are loaded with bran cereal and wheat germ!